 Did You Know?

-Action takes place on June 11th, 1963, the day a Buddhist monk set himself on fire performing a ritual suicide
+Action takes place on June 11th, 1963, the day a Buddhist monk (Thích Quang Ducset) set himself on fire in Saigon in a ritual suicide to protest government anti-Buddhist policies, and over the two days prior.
+See more

 Don, George Caan dropped out of Patio to direct a picture in L.A.